aws-powertools/powertools-lambda-java/docs/utilities/utilities.md

 You might have events that contain encoded JSON payloads as string, base64, or even in compressed format.
 It is a common use case to decode and extract them partially or fully as part of your Lambda function invocation.

-Lambda Powertools also have utilities like [validation](validation.md) and [idempotency](idempotency.md) where you might need to extract a portion of your data before using them.
+You will generally use this in combination with other Lambda Powertools modules ([validation](validation.md) and [idempotency](idempotency.md)) where you might need to extract a portion of your data before using them.

 ### Built-in functions